 If someone is overdosing on fentanyl, it is possible to use the medication known as naloxone to help reverse the effects.
 However, fentanyl is so potent that it may require more than one dose of naloxone to help keep someone alive during an overdose.

 8.Fentanyl Overdose has Certain Symptoms

-It is important to be able to recognize when someone is overdosing on fentanyl so that you will know to call 911 or administer naloxone.
-People overdosing on fentanyl often have small pupils, weak muscles, a bluish tint to nails and lips, sleepiness, dizziness, confusion and a slower heart rate.
+It’s important to be able to recognize when someone is overdosing on fentanyl so that you will know to call 911 or administer naloxone.
+People overdosing on fentanyl often exhibit the following:

 9. The Opioid is Cut with Many Other Drugs

 Although fentanyl is most commonly cut with heroin or laced into cocaine, there are many other drugs that it is cut with on the street.
 It is often combined with methamphetamines, oxycodone, and Xanax so that users get a different kind of high and become addicted.

 People might not recognize that something is fentanyl if they are not familiar with the various street names that the drug is given.
 It has been called names such as:

 - China Girl